aleungplants/viburnum-rubisco/README.md

 Data and code for analyses in Leung et al. unpublished manuscript
 ================

-Here is an explanation for the files provided in each folder.
-As much as possible, I wrote the portable code, i.e., no need to enter any working directories.
-However, to do so R scripts will require installing the `here` package.
+As much as possible, I wrote R code that does not require messing with working directories; this requires installing the `here` package.
 Filepaths in Python scripts should work relative to the location of the script.
 Data files \>100 MB in size that can be generated with the scripts are not included.

 /download: